artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > and spring comes round again.
 And so with men:
 > as one generation comes to life, another dies away.
 (6.146--9)
 > =

+Hector returns to Troy to ask his mother to sacrifice to Athena and calm raging Diomedes.
+Homer describes his, and Paris', return to the fight as follows:

 > Both men bent on combat, on they fought like wind
 > when a god sends down some welcome blast to sailors